 Thinking about mortality is kind of depressing, but if you have anyone who depends on your income, then you need to plan for what will happen if you pass away.
 Life insurance is usually offered through your employment benefits and costs very little per paycheck.

 Once you have your emergency fund and retirement savings settled, you can start growing your investments.
 Invest a majority in mutual funds and stocks, and take advantage of discounted pricing on your company’s stock — just don’t invest too heavily in your company.
-Instead, diversify your investments to include stocks from large, midsize and small companies.
+Instead, diversify your investments to include paid and free stocks from large, midsize and small companies.